Temporary Installations at Sneak ‘Peak’ 2014

 UnCommon Pages, Susan Mills

-Visitors are invited to learn how to bookbind with artist Susan Mills and make their own Freshkills Park Field Notebook.
+Visitors were invited to learn how to bookbind with artist Susan Mills and make their own Freshkills Park Field Notebook.
 This workshop uses one-of-a-kind paper made by Susan from Phragmites, the common reed, harvested from Freshkills Park in July.

 MOBRO Challenge, Ben Kauffman